Markin-Wang/Boosted-EfficientNet-Detection-of-Lymph-Node-Metastases-in-Breast-Cancer-Using-Convolutional-Neural/README.md

 * sklearn

 ## Data:
-Please download the data from Kaggle (https://www.kaggle.com/c/histopathologic-cancer-detection/data), and put them in the folder 'data'.
+Please download the data from [Kaggle](https://www.kaggle.com/c/histopathologic-cancer-detection/data), and put them in the folder 'data'.

 ## Training and Testing"
 ```